iterative/dvc.org/content/docs/user-guide/data-management/remote-storage/google-drive.md

    ⚠️ Be careful about sharing the key file with others.

-2. Configure the remote to use the service account and tell if where to find the key file:
+2. Configure the remote to use the service account and tell it where to find the key file:

    ```cli